 Who can attend recovery college?

-Recovery College is open to people living in Western Sydney who:
+Recovery College is open to people living in the Western Sydney Local Health District (LHD) area who:

 - have lived experience of mental health conditions